tendermint/coding/README.md

+**Notice:** This repo has largely been left by the wayside and while it still has plenty of useful information, some of it should be considered out of date.
+We welcome any contributions aimed at improving the organization and content of this repo.

 Welcome to the coding resources repository for Tendermint.
 This README is intended as a guide for both for external contributors and new hires.
 The `CONTRIBUTING.md` of every repo should link to this repo.
 The files in this repo are an amalgamation from various places and any help consolidating/organizing them will be greatly appreciated.

 Most production repositories should have: